Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 conda install -c conda-forge accelerate

-In every environment in which accelerate is installed, the first thing to do is to configure it, for that we execute in a terminal:
+In each environment where accelerate is installed, the first thing that must be done is to configure it; to do this, we run in a terminal:

 accelerate config